 The following items are not considered educational records under FERPA:

 Faculty notes, data compilation, and administrative records kept exclusively by the maker of the records that are not accessible or revealed to anyone else are not considered educational records and, therefore, fall outside of the FERPA disclosure guidelines.
 However, these records may be protected under other state or federal laws such as the doctor/patient privilege.
 As an attorney, I recommend that you check to make sure that you fully comply with these disclosure guidelines before disseminating any of this information.

 There are two types of educational records as defined under FERPA.
 Each type of educational record is afforded different disclosure protections.
-Therefore, it is important for faculty and staff to know the type of educational record that is being considered for disclosure.

 Some information in a student's educational record is defined as directory information under FERPA.
 Under a strict reading of FERPA, the school may disclose this type of information without the written consent of the student.
 However, the student can exercise the option to restrict the release of directory information by submitting a formal request to the school to limit disclosure.
 Directory information may include: